golang/example/slog-handler-guide/guide.md

 with a simple counter, since an opened group's only effect is to change the indentation level.

-The `WithGroup` implementation is a lot like the previous one: just remember the new group, which is unopened initially.
+This `WithGroup` is a lot like the previous one: it just remembers the new group, which is unopened initially.

 %include indenthandler3/indent_handler.go WithGroup -